 Through years of experience, our own BDE’s have learned that when they put themselves in their prospects’ shoes, they gain a greater understanding of their prospect’s motivation.

-Create Meaningful Interactions
+2. Create Meaningful Interactions

 The stereotype of the cold-blooded sales pro ruthlessly baiting the iron-fisted tycoon is an image from a bygone era – and good riddance.

-Don’t fall victim to the belief that your prospect “just isn’t interested” if they haven’t called back.
-They’re busy.
-They’re distracted.
-They may be working with multiple departments to vet your solution.
-They are human.
-Your response to their cues should be human as well.
-Don’t walk away; get on the phone!
-Check in, offer support, send an interesting article – even if it’s on something not related directly to the sale.
-If you’ve been listening, you’ll know what course of action is the right one to take,
+Do you want to change your close rate for the better?
+Check-in, offer support, send an interesting article – even if it’s on something not related directly to the sale.
+If you’ve been listening, you’ll know what course of action is the right one to take.